moby/moby/docs/articles/ambassador_pattern_linking.md

 ## The svendowideit/ambassador Dockerfile

-The `svendowideit/ambassador` image is based on the `alpine` image with `socat` installed.
+The `svendowideit/ambassador` image is based on the `alpine:3.2` image with `socat` installed.
 When you start the container, it uses a small `sed` script to parse out the (possibly multiple) link environment variables to set up the port forwarding.
 On the remote host, you need to set the